aabushnell/bball-skewr/README.md

 # bball-skewr
-Shiny App Showing Skewness in NBA Shooting
+R Shiny App Showing Skewness in NBA Shooting

 Use the following lines of code (with R installed) to run the app locally: